 Minnesota High School Teacher Named 1996 Teacher of the Year

-Be it Vietnam or Picasso, Ms. Blegen helps her students believe they have valuable thoughts to express and write.
+Be it Vietnam or Picasso, Ms. Blegen tries to help students believe they have valuable thoughts to express and write.
 That helps them learn about themselves and begin their own walk through life, she says.

 Ms. Blegen, 52, was born in Chamberlain, S.D., and graduated from Augustana College in Sioux Falls, S.D., in 1965.
 She started teaching in January 1966.
-She did substitute work for several years while raising three children, then resumed teaching full-time at Worthington High School in rural southwestern Minnesota more than 15 years ago.
+She did substitute work for several years while raising three children, then resumed teaching full time at Worthington High School more than 15 years ago.
+She teaches history, literature, writing and humanities.

 As Teacher of the Year, Ms. Blegen will leave her classroom for a year to be a spokeswoman for education.
-She hopes to learn more about when and why students begin to dislike reading.
-She also hopes to persuade more teachers to improve their listening skills to better connect with their students.
+She hopes to persuade more teachers to improve their listening skills to better connect with their students.

-A committee representing 14 education organizations selected Ms. Blegen from a pool of 54 teachers of the year across the United States and its territories.
+A committee representing 14 education organizations selected Ms. Blegen from a pool of 54 teachers of the year in the states ans U.S. territories.
 The Teacher of the Year program, in its 45th year, is sponsored by the Council of Chief State School Officers and Scholastic Inc.